SuperTalk Mississippi

 “We’re still waiting on the critical access approval from the federal government, and hopefully by the end of the year, we will either have a yes or a no on that,” McAdams said.
 “We would be in really good standing if we were able to get that.”

-Even with GLH’s seemingly rapid turnaround, the hospital crisis remains a dire problem, with recent data from the Center for Healthcare Quality and Payment Reform showing 38 of the state’s 73 rural hospitals are in danger of closing.
+Even with GLH’s seemingly rapid turnaround, the hospital crisis remains a dire problem, with recent data from the Center for Healthcare Quality and Payment Reform showing 38 of the state’s 73 rural hospitals were in danger of closing as of April.

 Stay up to date with all of Mississippi’s latest news by signing up for our free newsletter here